Riddhi Narasimha Malla

-Riddhi Narasimha Malla, also spelled Hridinarasimha, (Nepali: ऋद्धिनरसिंह मल्ल) was a Malla dynasty king and the King of Patan.
+Riddhi Narasimha Malla (𑐆𑐡𑑂𑐢𑐶𑐣𑐬𑐳𑐶𑑄𑐴 𑐩𑐮𑑂𑐮), also spelled Hridinarasimha (𑐴𑐺𑐡𑐶𑐣𑐬𑐳𑐶𑑄𑐴), was a Malla dynasty king and the King of Patan.
 He succeeded Vira Mahindra Malla and reigned from 1715 until his death in 1717.

 Life

 Riddhi Narasimha was the son of Rudrendra Malla and the grandson of Rudramati, the sister of Yoga Narendra Malla.
 He was a religious king and donated various items to religious places.

 Succession

 After the death of Riddhi Narasimha in 1717, there were no any legitimate heirs.
 The Kajis of Patan wanted Ranajit Malla, the then heir apparent of Bhadgaon, to take over as the King of Patan.
 Due to the influence of Yogamati, Bhaskara Malla of Kantipur was proclaimed as the king.
 Bhaskara Malla reigned as Mahindrasimha Malla in Patan.